deeksha-22/New-Vertical-Slider/README.md

 A Basic Project for New Beginners to contribute for the Hacktober Fest.

+It is a good way to start with the designing aspect as well as user experience

 This is my first commit towards Hacktoberfest 22.

 Start your web dev journey from this project.